Alexandra Pelosi: Documentaries

 In 2016, Pelosi made Meet the Donors: Does Money Talk? about money's influence in politics.
 In a profile in Vogue, Pelosi calls her film a "light romp into the road map of the people and places that are funding our elections."
 The film drops in on a handful of folks who rank on the OpenSecrets.org list of top donors.
 Uproxx described it as watching "Pelosi meet with an assortment of billionaire donors, asking them why they give millions to candidates, how this funding affects campaigns, and all the access these hefty donations can get you."
 On the press tour for the film, Pelosi talked about everything she has learned in her lifetime on the political fundraising circuit.

 Pelosi's documentary The Words That Built America aired on HBO on July 4, 2017.
 The Independence Day special, narrated by historian David McCullough, including a reading of the U.S. Constitution read by all six living presidents, vice presidents, 50 US senators of both parties, Supreme Court justices, and others.
 It includes a reading of the Declaration of Independence read by The Rock, Meryl Streep, Robert De Niro, Robert Redford, Sean Hannity, Kid Rock, and other celebrities, as well as Pelosi's interviews with various figures at the National Republican Senatorial Committee in Washington.
 It closes with middle-school children from the United Nations International School reading the Bill of Rights and summaries of the other amendments.

 Outside the Bubble: A Roadtrip with Alexandra Pelosi aired on HBO in October 2018.
 Reviewing the documentary for The New York Times, critic Shawn McCreesh wrote, "Though she is Democratic royalty, Ms. Pelosi has spent much of her career dissecting, with compassion, the psyche of the political right in America."

 In January 2019, Pelosi debuted Goodbye Congress on HBO's Vice News Tonight, a film that features exit interviews with 14 retiring members of Congress, including Speaker Paul Ryan and 7 other Republicans who explain how Washington works.

 In October 2020, Pelosi released American Selfie: One Nation Shoots Itself on Showtime.

 After Nancy Pelosi stepped down from the Democratic leadership, HBO released Pelosi in the House which included decades of behind the scenes footage of Nancy Pelosi in the US Capitol.
-The SF Chronicle called the film “essential viewing.”
+The San Francisco Chronicle called the film "essential viewing".

+In 2023, Pelosi directed The Insurrectionist Next Door for HBO, featuring candid interviews with those who were charged with crimes participating in January 6 United States Capitol attack.